 Public Health Nurse

 Annual salaries for public health nurses are greatly influenced by work experience, education level, employer and employment location.
-As of 2010, public health nurses earned an average annual salaries of $72,000.
+As of 2010, public health nurses earned an average annual salary of $72,000.

 Registered Nurse (RN)

 In 2010, school nurses earned annual salaries averaging $43,893.
-More than 50 percent of school nurses earned between $35,070 and 55,412 annually.
+More than 50% of school nurses earned between $35,070 and $55,412 annually.
 School nurses employed in large cities typically earn higher annual salaries than those employed in rural or suburban areas.
 For example, school nurses employed in Boston earn average annual salaries of $88,024.
 School nurses with professional certifications, such as a licensed practical nurse certification, typically earn more than uncertified school nurses.

-The average salary for a general staff nurse (RN) in the United States is about $65,500 a year.
+The average salary for a general staff nurse (RN) in the United States is about $65,500 per year.
 Annual compensation and salary level is greatly influenced by education level, experience, location and employer.

 Vocational/Licensed Practical Nurse (LPN/LVN)

-On average, licensed practical nurses (LPNs) employed in entry-level positions earn annual salaries of $30,000 to 40,000 a year.
-LPNs in California, New Mexico, Rhode Island, New Jersey and Connecticut are among the highest paid nationwide, earning an average of $49,000 to 52,000 a year.
+On average, licensed practical nurses (LPNs) employed in entry-level positions earn annual salaries of $30,000 to $40,000 per year.
+LPNs in California, New Mexico, Rhode Island, New Jersey and Connecticut are among the highest paid nationwide, earning an average of $49,000 to $52,000 per year.

 Women’s Health Nurse Practitioner

-Nurse practitioners specializing in general nursing care or family medicine, or those working at hospitals, earn annual salaries averaging between $70,234 and 90,639 a year.
-These professionals typically have 1 to 9 years of work relevant experience.
+Nurse practitioners specializing in general nursing care or family medicine, or those working at hospitals, earn annual salaries averaging between $70,234 and $90,639 per year.
+These professionals typically have one to nine years of work relevant experience.
 Practitioners with less experience that are just getting started typically earn less.

 Featured Nursing Programs